Baden-Württemberg Police: History

 After the liberation of Germany by the Allies in 1945, the American occupying power initially took over all state authority in the territory of the state of Württemberg-Baden.
 In 1952 the state of Baden-Württemberg was founded and a police law was passed.
 Today's police work is based on this law.

 The head of the Baden-Württemberg police, Andreas Renner, was accused of having pressured a much younger female commissioner to perform sexual favors in 2022.
 Renner was acquitted in the 2023 sexual assault trial before the Stuttgart regional court.

 Education and police University

 The bachelor's degree in policing is mandatory for police officers of higher-level police service in Baden-Württemberg.
 The Police University in Villingen-Schwenningen trains the police officers of the state of Baden-Württemberg for the higher-level police service.
 It has a capacity of around 1,300 study places and employs 58 lecturers.
 The Police University was founded in 1979 and was initially housed in the former Maria Tann monastery.
 In 1985, the university moved into its current building on the outskirts of Schwenningen.
-Of the three cohorts studying at the same time, alway one (approx. 430 students) is doing an internship.
+Of the three cohorts studying at the same time, one (approx. 430 students) is always doing an internship.